dev-pods/ai-in-actions/.github/steps/1-step.md

 #### 🤖 What is GitHub Models?

-**[GitHub Models](https://docs.github.com/github-models)** is a service that provides access to various AI models through an inference API.
-This service is available at `https://models.github.ai/inference` and allows developers to integrate AI capabilities directly into their GitHub workflows.
+**[GitHub Models](https://docs.github.com/github-models)** is a service that provides a curated catalog of AI models from leading providers.
+Among it's many use cases, GitHub Models includes an inference API available at `https://models.github.ai/inference` that allows developers to integrate AI capabilities directly into their GitHub workflows and applications.

-#### ⚙️ How GitHub Actions Work with GitHub Models
+#### ⚙️ How GitHub Actions work with GitHub Models

 The integration between GitHub Actions and GitHub Models is designed to be seamless:

-- 🔑 **Built-in Authentication**: The built-in `GITHUB_TOKEN` is used to authorize calls to the GitHub Models service, eliminating the need for additional API keys or complex authentication setup.
+- 🔑 **Built-in Authentication**: The GitHub Actions built-in `GITHUB_TOKEN` can be used to authorize calls to the GitHub Models service, eliminating the need for additional API keys or complex authentication setup with third party providers.

 - 🔐 **Simple Permissions**: The `models: read` permission grants the `GITHUB_TOKEN` access to the GitHub Models inference API for making AI requests.